LiSeeZWeb/vscode-setup/README.md

 Icons (with classic mac folder icon) [vscode-icons-mac.](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-icons-mac)

-## Settings
+### Settings
-• Auto Save set to onFocusChange, to automatically save files.
+• `Auto Save` set to `onFocusChange`, to automatically save files

-• Default Formatter set to Prettier - Code formatter (esbnp.prettier-vscode), to enable the Prettier extension to format our code.
+• `Default Formatter` set to `Prettier - Code formatter (esbnp.prettier-vscode)`, to enable the Prettier extension to format our code

-• Format on Save set to true, to have Prettier format our code each time we save it.
+• `Format on Save` set to `true`, to have Prettier format our code each time we save it

-• Word Wrap set to on, to avoid vertical scrollbars for long content.
+• `Word Wrap` set to `on`, to avoid vertical scrollbars for long content

-• Tab Size set to 2, for better code readability.
+• `Tab Size` set to `2`, for better code readability